sfigg/commercialization-public/docset/manufacture/iot/add-a-provisioning-package-to-an-image.md

     This folder is structure is used by the script: Provisioning.Auto.pkg.xml file in Provisioning.Auto folder.
 No changes are required.

 2. Copy the .ppkg, .cat, and customizations.xml files into this folder.
+    If necessary, rename the files to (your project name)prov.cat and (your project name)prov.ppkg, for example, ProductAprov.cat and ProductAprov.ppkg.

 3. Optional: update customizations.xml with any desired changes.
 See [Windows provisioning answer file](https://msdn.microsoft.com/library/windows/hardware/dn916153) for more info.

 **Check the auto-provisioning scripts to make sure they'll include your new provisioning package (optional)**